 FAQs

-Maha Ashtami holds an great significance in Navratri and on this day Maa Durga gets victory over the buffalo demon Mahishasura.
+Maha Ashtami holds great significance in Navratri and on this day Maa Durga gets victory over the buffalo demon Mahishasura.

-The Maha Ashtami begins on october 21 at 9:53 PM and ends on October 22 at 7:59 PM.
+The Maha Ashtami begins on october 10 at 12:32 PM and ends on October 11 at 12:07.

 Maha Ashtami is an special day to start any new work or business.